 Skip to main content

-This guide works with Vue, Svelte, Angular, or plain JavaScript.
+This guide uses the Grain Tag script, which works with Vue, Svelte, Angular, or plain JavaScript.
 Using React?
 Try the React Quick Start for a better experience.

 Track Events